SAT Subject Tests can do more than help you show off your strengths.

 Colleges May Require Subject Tests

 Some colleges require or recommend that you take SAT Subject Tests, especially if you’re applying to take specific courses or programs.
-See a list of colleges that require, recommend, or consider Subject Tests.

 Many colleges and universities have changed their requirements this year due to the coronavirus (covid-19) pandemic.
 Please check their websites for more information on specific requirements.